Unitary Cuntz semigroups of ideals and quotients: Quotients in the category Cu-tilde and exactness of the functor Cu1

-In order to show that $(S/I,+,\leq)$ satisfies the Cuntz axioms, and that $S\longrightarrow S/I$ is a $\Cu^\sim$-morphism, we proceed in a similar way as in \cite[Section 5.1]{APT14} for quotients in the category $\Cu$ and we will not get into too many details.
+In order to show that $(S/I,+,\leq)$ satisfies axioms (O1)-(04), and that $S\longrightarrow S/I$ is a $\Cu^\sim$-morphism, we proceed in a similar way as in \cite[Section 5.1]{APT14} for quotients in the category $\Cu$ and we will not get into too many details.
 This is based on the following two facts:

 (1) For any $\overline{x}\leq \overline{y}$ in $S/I$ there exist representatives $x,y$ in $S$ such that $x\leq y$.

 Indeed we know that there are representatives $x,y_1$ in $S$ and some $z\in I$ such that $x\leq y_1 +z$.
 Since $y:=(y_1+z)\sim_I y_1$, the claim is proved.